 Companies initiate projects for several reasons.
-In a medium to large size organization, there are several departments working on different projects.
+In a medium to large size organization, several departments might be working on different projects.
 The Project Management Office, also known as PMO, manages the initiation, execution, and successful project delivery in an organization.
-However, project cost overruns are an inevitable fact that happens in every organization.
+However, regardless of the influence of the PMO, project cost overruns are inevitable events that happen in every organization.

 - Three real-life project cost overruns

 - The common reasons leading to project cost overruns

 - How to prevent and manage project cost overruns.

 - The role of the Project Management Officer in project success